What is EVOO & How Does It Compare To Other Olive Oil Grades

 Now that you understand a little more about EVOO and its grade on the olive oil scale, you may wonder, how is this exemplary olive oil product made?
 That’s a great question and one we want to talk about more now.

-Alternately, a centrifuge can do the same job without any hemp mats and hydraulic presses.
+Alternatively, a centrifuge can do the same job without any hemp mats and hydraulic presses.
 This still removes the oil from the olive pulp, but it’s just another way of doing it.

 The quality of the oil derived from this extraction process will determine what the olive oil is labeled as.
 To classify as EVOO, the oil should be unfiltered and as pure as possible.
 It’s then bottled in a translucent green container that will prevent UV rays from affecting the quality or flavor.

 There are fruity notes to behold as well.
 Depending on the freshness of the olives used in the production process, the fruitiness of the EVOO will change.
 Green fruit notes taste more pungent, bitter, herbaceous, and grassy.
-The flavors of ripe fruit are floral, buttery, aromatic, and mild.
-It may seem strange that your olive oil would taste fruity until you realize that yes, technically olives are fruit.
-Then it all makes more sense.

-• The oil olive production process must never exceed 80 degrees.
+• The olive oil production process must never exceed 80 degrees.

 • The olives used for EVOO can only undergo filtration, centrifugation, decantation, and washing, no other processes.